rhewitt22/advanced-spatial-analysis/_posts/2014-10-30-using-raster-data-for-site-selection.md

 ![Final Fuzzy Overlay Model]({{ site.baseurl }}/img/full-size/fuzzy-final.png "Final Fuzzy Overlay Model")

 This image shows the final fuzzy overlay model output.
-It was created by running a fuzzy over lay on the intermediate `FuzzyOverDist` raster and the `FuzzyTreeCov` fuzzy membership raster.
+It was created by running a fuzzy overlay on the intermediate `FuzzyOverDist` raster and the `FuzzyTreeCov` fuzzy membership raster.

 ![Using Raster data for Site Selection Certificate]({{ site.baseurl }}/img/full-size/raster-site-selection-certificate.png "Using Raster data for Site Selection Certificate")